Greyhound Information

 Frequently Asked Questions and Myths About Greyhounds:

 Are greyhounds high energy?
 No. They are very calm and lazy and are known as 45mph couch potatoes.
-Although they are athletes; they are sprinters, so tire very quickly with only a small amount of exercise.Greyhounds Sleeping
+Although they are athletes; they are sprinters, so get tired very quickly with only a small amount of exercise.Greyhounds Sleeping

 Can Greyhounds live with cats and other small animals?
 Yes about 75 percent can.
 We do run into a few that have too high of a prey drive to live with anything small that resembles a squirrel or bunny.
 We test our greyhounds with cats and small dogs.
 We have had greyhounds that were able to be placed with birds, chickens, goats and even rabbits.

 Where do you get greyhounds?
 Most of our greyhounds came from race tracks in Florida.
-Most of those are now closed and the last few will close December of 2020.
-We also took dogs from Alabama but that track closed in April of 2020.
-Arkansas still has a track but it is slated to close in 2022 so there are just a few states with active tracks left and very few greyhounds available for adoption.
+Those all closed in 2020.
+We also took dogs from Alabama but that track also closed in 2020.
+There are only two active race tracks in the country and those are in WV.
+With few greyhounds and many adoption groups wanting them, we don't get many any more.
 We work with a few owners and trainers that we know well.
 They call us when they have greyhounds ready to retire and have the dogs delivered to us or we arrange for volunteers to transport the dogs.
 The trainers provide us valuable information about each greyhound's behavior and personality before they arrive.
-We also get some retired brood and stud dogs from greyhound breeding farms.
+We also occasionally get some retired brood and stud dogs from greyhound breeding farms and returned greyhounds from our adopters and from other groups that have closed down.

 Do greyhounds really make great pets?
 Aren't they high strung and aloof?
 Yes they make great pets!
 No they aren't typically high strung or aloof.
 Like people, greyhounds can have personalities that vary between shy to exceptionally outgoing, though.
 Most are very needy and follow their owners around, but a few are happier being a wallflower and not being part of the activity.
 Racing greyhounds are very calm, lazy dogs known as '45 mph couch potatoes'.
 Most nap all day, so definitely aren't high strung.
 Because they are so calm and walk up to people politely, instead of jumping on people and acting crazy, people often assume that they aren't friendly.
 They are just well behaved, polite and lower key than more hyper breeds, but love their people just as strongly, if not more so.
 Greyhounds are typically handled by a variety of different people from track vets, to lead outs, to trainers to puppy raisers and most are very social and used to grooming, being massaged and having their feet looked at and nails trimmed.
 They are well traveled, often racing at several tracks and are used to being kenneled around a lot of other dogs.
 Because of their upbringing they tend to be better socialized and more at ease in a variety of settings than the average house pet.

 Where do your rescued greyhounds come from?
 Only from abusive pet owners or shelters, NOT from race tracks, racing owners or racing greyhound farms.
 Fortunately the number of true rescue greyhounds we come across are few and far between.
 They are greyhounds that come out of bad, abusive or neglectful pet homes and greyhounds that were abandoned by their pet owners at shelters.
 We have gotten some from vets that were asked by a pet owner to put their unwanted greyhound to sleep because of a health issue they didn't want to deal with or just because they no longer wanted the dog.
 We consider true rescues to be greyhounds that are starving, sick, uncared for and in danger.
 In contrast, the retired greyhounds we get to rehome are in peak physical condition.
 They are well taken care of and are simply on their second career as a pet.
-Most greyhound owners and trainers have many of their racers as pets at home but they can't keep every greyhound.
+Most greyhound owners and trainers have many of their racers as pets at home, but they can't keep every greyhound.
 They know there are plenty of good adopters wanting greyhounds and waiting on them to retire.
 Racing owners and trainers work closely with our group and work hard to arrange and pay for transport to get retirees transported to us for adoption.
 Most love to stay in touch with their dog's adoptive owner and keep up with their retired life.
 The retired racers are never in any danger and are not abused or neglected and we are not rescuing them from any bad situation or person.
 As you can imagine that term can be offensive to the people that spend their lives raising and caring for greyhounds before arranging for us to get them.
-We got most of our retired racers from Florida, since that is where most tracks in the US are located.
-Unfortunately, most of the Florida tracks are already closed and the rest will close in December 2020.
+We got most of our retired racers from Florida, since that is where most tracks in the US were located.
+Unfortunately, all of the Florida tracks closed in 2020.
 Alabama closed their last track in April of 2020.
-Arkansas will close their only track in 2022, leaving just a few tracks open in a few other states.
+Arkansas closed their track in 2022, leaving 2 tracks in West Virginia.

 Greyhounds Racing Greyhound Crossroads